amakarudze/pycon_na_2017/README.md

 # pycon_na_2017
 A repository for my PyCon Namibia 2017 workshop on "Testing Your Django App".

+<strong>Testing Your Django App</strong>
 This is an introductory workshop to testing in Django for beginners like myself.

 This workshop is an interactive one and participants are expected to have a laptop/computer.
 The following packages are required:
 <ul>